terryncew/openline-core/README.md

 ## License

-MIT (see <LICENSE>).
+MIT — see [LICENSE](./LICENSE).
 Do what you want, credit the project, no warranties.

 -----